Check out my soundtrack for the short film Friend Request and download your free copy – Friend Request (Original Short Film Soundtrack)

 So back to Downton Abbey.
 The music is composed by John Lunn, who’s only other previous soundtrack release was Hotel Babylon which was co-composed by Jim Williams.
 I’m not sure why this soundtrack has got a release, but I’m so very thankful that it has because it is some of the best and most beautiful music I’ve heard.
 Every time I watched the show I got goosebumps from listening to the main title and end title music.
 Now I can listen to the whole score, and it is all just as exciting.

 The melody’s are so elegant and beautiful with the slow and fast moving strings swooping around and the fast piano movements underneath.
 The main theme from the main title is brought back in about four different tracks but all are different versions and I could listen to that theme again and again anyway with just how beautiful it is.
 But the soundtrack also has it’s darker moments, and yet some how the melody’s remain beautiful although still with that darker feel.
-You can listen to the short suite I made below.

 I now hope that John Lunn’s music to Little Dorrit that was on the BBC in 2008 gets a soundtrack release, because the music from that was just as beautiful and is what made me realise what a talented composer he is.
 He’s definitely on my dream list of composers I want to write music for my films.